radioactivedecay/radioactivedecay/docs/source/tutorial.rst

 Radionuclide name formatting and metastable states
 --------------------------------------------------

 Radionuclides can be specified in three equivalent ways.
-These all give
-radon-222:
+These are all equivalent ways of creating an inventory of radon-222:

 .. code-block:: python3